catfact/cabash/readme.md

 - posix (supporting CLOCK_MONOTONIC)
 - ncurses
 - liblo
+- liblua5.1

 macos:
-doesn't build yet. need to work around the lack of posix clock functions. see this SO thread: https://stackoverflow.com/questions/21665641/ns-precision-monotonic-clock-in-c-on-linux-and-os-x
+doesn't build yet, sorry. need to work around the lack of posix clock functions. see this SO thread: https://stackoverflow.com/questions/21665641/ns-precision-monotonic-clock-in-c-on-linux-and-os-x

+(i'd be interested to know if there is some dynamic library that provides a workaround, instead of adding mach functions to the C program.)

 ## usage

 `ca [config file]`

-run the `ca` executable and see a scrolling sequence of elementary cellular automata states.
+run the `ca` executable with and see a scrolling sequence of elementary cellular automata states.

-on each update, an OSC message is sent to localhost on port 57120, containing a blob of all cell values (one byte per cell.)
+on each update, `ca` sends an OSC message to the address and port specified by configuration (port 57120 on localhost by default.) message payload is a single binary blob of all cell values (one byte per cell.)

 ### key commands: